jaegertracing/documentation/content/docs/next-release-v2/_index.md

 Welcome to Jaeger's documentation!
 Below, you'll find information for beginners and experienced Jaeger users.
 If you cannot find what you are looking for, or have an issue not covered here, we'd love to [hear from you](/get-in-touch).

-If you are new to distributed tracing, please take a look at the [Related Links](#related-links) section below.

 ## About

-Jaeger is a distributed tracing platform released as open source by [Uber Technologies][ubeross] in 2016 and donated to [Cloud Native Computing Foundation](https://cncf.io/) where it is a graduated project.
+Jaeger is a distributed tracing platform released as open source by [Uber Technologies](http://uber.github.io) in 2016 and donated to [Cloud Native Computing Foundation](https://cncf.io/) where it is a graduated project.

 With Jaeger you can: